decorative image for blog on the devops and updating php

 Back to top

-Embracing the DevOps Mindset for PHP Updates for Non-Container Based Applications
+Embracing the DevOps Mindset for Updating PHP for Non-Container Based Applications

 Unfortunately the software world is full of legacy applications, which are difficult to re-architect or even adept in order to implement all the methodologies above described.
 There are still several things that can be done though to ease to burden of keeping the engine running an application updated, secure and performant.